Falling Out of Love—and What to Do About It!

 Take the simple act of kissing; it can increase closeness.
 Kissing not only bonds us together, it adds to good health!
 Kissing releases oxytocin, the feel-good drug and tells our partner we care.
 Kiss more frequently, and do it with passion, not a quick peck.

-Deep dive: "How Important Is Kissing in a Relationship?"
+Deep Dive: "How Important Is Kissing in a Relationship?"

-Think about what you say you want from your partner.
-Then give what you say you want: attention, intimacy, random kindness, quality time together, loving affection.
-Watch the weeds die off and love bloom again.
-It only takes one person to shift relationship problems to relationship bliss.
+Think about what you say you want from in your relationship or from your partner.
+Then GIVE what you say you want: attention, physical intimacy, random kindness, spending quality time together, or loving affection.
+If you want a romantic relationship, add more romance.
+Surprise your partner with a candlelight dinner or rose petals leading to the bedroom.

 And pretty soon, just like the song, you'll be thinking and feeling, "I got love on my mind!"